 The AP report said the new service could help independents head off copyright troubles as they display their work on popular video-sharing Web sites such as YouTube and MySpace.
 Until recently, no one could make much money or get a wide audience for amateur videos, so obtaining copyright permission was less a concern.

-But now anyone with a camcorder can easily post his or her work online.
+But now anyone with a camcorder can easily post their work online.
 As the delivery of videos over the Internet increases and accompanying revenue from advertising or other sources grows, so do the legal risks, analysts told the AP.

 For more information, visit www.pumpaudio.com.